sbg-tir/.github/profile/README.md

 | UTC	| Coordinated Universal Time |
 | V&V	| Verification and Validation |
 | XML	| Extensible Markup Language |

+*Table 4.
+Abbreviations and acronyms used in SBG-TIR documentation and products*